Tweaking SCRUM Project Management Methodology for Personal Projects

 Agile Scrum methodology is widely used in the software development industry and illustrates very cool features which have had many companies organize their projects better.
 Scrum is not difficult to master however the change in working culture is always very challenging.
-One of the key ladders to master scrum is by practicing Scrum every day just as how the proverb ‘Practice makes man perfect’.
+One of the key ladders to mastering scrum is by practicing Scrum every day just as how the proverb ‘Practice makes man perfect’.

 Manifesto for Agile Software Development